Logo

 A colonoscopy may be performed to rule out other gastrointestinal conditions.

-What are the treatment options for irritable bowel syndrome (IBS) in Singapore?
+What are the treatment options for Irritable Bowel Syndrome (IBS) in Singapore?

 Irritable bowel syndrome is a chronic condition, and there is no cure for it.
 Furthermore, there is no standard treatment for IBS that works for everyone.
 Treatment of irritable bowel syndrome works by alleviating or managing symptoms; this can be done in the following ways: